 Regulus – α Leonis (Alpha Leonis)

-Regulus (Alpha Leonis) is the 21st brightest star in the sky.
-The star is 77 light years away from Earth, with a surface temperature more than twice that of the Sun.
-Regulus is around four times the mass and radius of the Sun.
-While all stars spin, Regulus is a particularly fast-spinner, spinning at a velocity of 318 km/197.5 miles per second.
+Regulus (Alpha Leonis) is the 21st brightest star in the sky and sits 77 light-years away from Earth.
+It’s also around four times the mass and radius of the Sun, with a surface temperature twice as hot.
+While all stars spin, Regulus is particularly fast – spinning at 318 km/197.5 miles per second.
 It spins so fast it has become oblate in shape (flattened at the poles).

-When observing Regulus with the naked-eye, it appears as one star, but it’s actually a four-star system composed of two pairs of stars.
-Regulus, means ‘little king’ or ‘prince’ in Latin.
-The star’s Greek name, Basiliscos, has the same meaning.
-While, the Arabic name for the star is Qalb al-Asad, which means ‘the heart of the Lion.’
+Regulus means ‘little king’ or ‘prince’ in Latin – and the star’s Greek name, Basiliscos, has the same meaning.
+The Arabic name for the star is Qalb al-Asad, and translates as ‘the heart of the lion.’